CarrieForle/RandomPingSilksong/README.md

 Play Discord ping sound at random moment.

+## Why

+> "Science isn't about *why* - it's about *why not*. *Why* is so much of our science dangerous?
+Why not *marry* safe science if you love it so much?
+In fact, why not invent a special safety door that won't hit you in the butt on the way out, because *you are fired!* Not you, test subject.
+You're doing fine.
+Yes, *you*.
+Box.
+Your stuff.
+Out the front door.
+Parking lot.
+Car.
+Goodbye."
+>
+> \- Cave Johnson

 ## Install

 For manual installation, first [install BepinEx](https://docs.bepinex.dev/articles/user_guide/installation/index.html#installing-bepinex-1).
 Download the mod.
 Go to Silksong installation folder (where you should've installed BepinEx) and extract the mod zip file under `BepinEx/plugins`.